Profile information Member settings

 For example, if one party is accused of violating a third party’s IP or data protection rights, they may be able to claim compensation for any losses due to this claim.
 This is called an indemnity

 For example, if a customer (let’s call this ‘Customer A’) of a business (‘Customer B’) that uses a SaaS supplier’s product for their customer service has their data protection rights breached, they may take legal action against the SaaS supplier.
 If successful, the SaaS supplier may have to pay Customer A compensation.
-An indemnity clause in the SaaS supplier’s contract with Customer B may allow the SaaS supplier to claim this money back from Customer B. For more information, read Indemnity
+An indemnity clause in the SaaS supplier’s contract with Customer B may allow the SaaS supplier to claim this money back from Customer B.

 A limitation of liability clause (ie restricting the legal claims that the other party to the contract can make and/or how much compensation they can claim) can be particularly important for SaaS providers.
 SaaS products are all about making their customers’ lives and businesses easier to manage.
-So, if a relied-upon system fails, this can be very damaging for a customer’s business.
+So, if a relied-upon system fails, this can be very damaging to a customer’s business.
 A SaaS supplier does not want to bear the losses incurred due to any failures in their systems beyond their control, and so clauses can be included in agreements which limit this liability.
 Both providers and customers should be aware of this when negotiating or signing agreements.
-For more information, read Limitation of liability clauses

 If you need bespoke documents drafted (eg a software licence or terms and conditions for your SaaS product), consider using our Bespoke legal drafting service.
+If you need terms and conditions to sell a SaaS product with an AI element, you can use our AI terms of service document and FAQs.

 Data protection considerations when selling or using SaaS